 The Holy Spirit or my conscience?

 Each and everyone has a conscience.
-It is the reason why people often say, “something told me ”.
+It is the reason why people often say, “Something told me.”
 We were born with it, and we grow with it.
 Conscience is that part of a human being that is morally aware.
 It condones or excuses our actions.
-It makes us judgmental, leading to either commendation or condemnation of ourselves or others-Romans 2:14-15.
+It makes us judgmental, leading to either commendation or condemnation of ourselves and others (Romans 2:14-15).

 Human beings are spirit beings.
 We have a soul, and we live in a body.
 Conscience is an intangible aspect of man, including the soul, mind, and emotions.
 It is an evaluative instinct.
-In ( Proverbs 20:27 AMP), conscience is the spirit of man and the lamp of God.
+In ( Proverbs 20:27 AMP), conscience is man’s spirit and God’s lamp.

 Conscience in the Bible

-There are many scriptures in the Bible that mention conscience, confirming that even as a believer who has the Holy Spirit, your conscience will still be very active.
+Many scriptures in the Bible mention conscience, confirming that even as a believer who has the Holy Spirit, your conscience will still be very active.
 Our conscience does not leave us because we have been born again.
 It continually informs our decisions daily as we either listen to or ignore them.
-It is the inner voice that tells us what to do and what not to do
+Conscience is the inner voice that tells us what to do and what not to do.

 In 1 Timothy 1:5, Paul reminds us that a good conscience plus faith produces genuine love.